Loading...

 • Print the current PATH value.

-• Create a new environment variable PROJECT_DIR.
+• Create and export PROJECT_DIR.

 • Verify the variable is set correctly.

-• Persist the variable across sessions via ~/.bashrc.
+• Persist the variable via ~/.bashrc.

 • Unset the variable from the current session.